martonbori/code2block/readme.md

 1. Clone repository
 2. Navigate to root directory and type `vagrant up`
+3. Wait for the VM to download and set up
-3. The code2block interface is available on the host computer on http://127.0.0.1:8080
+4. The code2block interface is available on the host computer on http://127.0.0.1:8080